How to commit suicide – outsource your software development

-This article applies to any company where your main product, or a substantial part of your main product is software and the software is a key part of your product.
-For example if you made top end oscilloscopes with an embedded PC inside them, the software to run the oscilloscope on top of the embedded OS would be important.
+This article applies to any company where your main product or a substantial part of your main product is software, and the software is a key part of your product.
+For example, if you made top-end oscilloscopes with an embedded PC inside them, the software to run the oscilloscope on top of the embedded OS would be important.
 This is unlike say if you are AOL, where the dialup software is important but can be easily outsourced without impacting your business at all.

 $5/hour.
 10$/hour.
 Either of these rates is really attractive.
 No surprise, that is pretty much their unique selling point.

-In pure financial terms this looks like a win.
+In purely financial terms this looks like a win.
 But the true cost of using outsourced software development is not the expense of paying for it.
 The cost is elsewhere.
 I’ll come back to this later.